 Cleaning your microphone is necessary to avoid spreading germs that may live on the mic or windscreen, but also when makeup or tape residue start to build up and adhere to the boom.
 Cleaning helps with hygiene, aesthetics and is also more comfortable for the user.

 Small electronics like microphones have some inaccessible places where germs can hide, which are difficult to clean without damaging the mic.
 But there are some precautions that you can take to reduce the risk of spreading anything around.

 Point Source Audio headset and lavalier microphones can be cleaned from element to connector using 70% isopropyl alcohol as recommended by the Center for Disease Control (CDC) for disinfecting electronics.
 Here are some tips for handling Point Source microphones.
-Be aware that because our CO-8W omni mics are IP 57 waterproof rated, these practices may not apply to all mics so do check with each manufacturer.
+Be aware that our CO-8W omni mics are IP 57 waterproof rated, and that these practices may not apply to all mics so do check with each manufacturer.

 1. WIPE down mic booms and cables with 70% isopropyl alcohol